 Thaw the turkey.
 Brine it or season it if you would like.

 Cook the turkey for about 13 minutes per pound at 325°F.

 When it is almost done, check the internal temperature with a meat thermometer.
 If it is at least 160°F, then remove the turkey from the oven or smoker.

 The breast meat should not get much hotter than 160°F or it will dry out.
 The thigh meat can get cooked to 180°F for best results.

 Let the turkey rest for at least 30 minutes before carving.

 Refrigerate leftovers within two hours.
-They will be good in the fridge for up to four days.
+When storing smoked turkey in the fridge it can last up to 3 days when sealed correctly.
 Freeze the turkey leftovers for up to six months.

 How To Prepare Ham